Dalianmatsika/NPO-PROJECT/README.md

-My Website Project:
+My Website Project:Helping Hand

 Student Information
-Student Name:
+Student Name:Dalian Matsika
-Student Number:
+Student Number:ST10492347
 GitHub Repository:

 Project Overview:
-This project is about creating a professional website.
-It will show my skills in web design and development.
-The project has three parts-first building the basic HTML structure then adding CSS styling and finally adding JavaScript functionality.
-By the end the website will work on all devices and be easy for search engines to find.
+The Helping Hand Community Centre Website project is an initiative to create a new, modern, and user-friendly static website.
+Its primary goal is to serve the organization's three key audiences—community members, volunteers, and donors—by providing a central, accessible hub for all information.
+The project focuses on a simple, front-end-only design to ensure the site is fast, secure, cost-effective, and easy to maintain, with success being measured by increased donations, volunteer sign-ups, and program participation.

 Website Goals and Objectives:
 Goal: To build a professional, working website.
 Purpose: To show my skills in web development.
 Features: The website will be responsive (works on all devices), easy to use, and SEO-friendly.

 Key Features and Functionality:

-Responsive Design: The website will look good on computers, tablets, and phones.
-Easy Navigation: Users can easily move between pages.
-Organized Content: Content is sorted into different pages like About Us, Products, and a Contact form.
-Interactive Parts: The final website will have JavaScript to make it more interactive.
-Search Engine Friendly: The website will be built so that search engines can easily find and understand it.
+The new Helping Hand website will be a user-friendly, static site featuring essential pages like a Homepage, About Us, Programs, Events, Volunteer, Donate, Blog, and Contact.
+Its key functionalities include mobile responsiveness, secure external donation links, easy-to-use forms, and SEO optimization to achieve the project's goals of increasing donations, volunteer sign-ups, and program awareness.

 Project Timeline and Milestones:

-Start Date: 11 August 2025
+Start Date: 12 August 2025
 Submission Date: 27 August 2025

 Milestone & Due Date:
 Project Planning - 13 August 2025
 Content Gathering - 15 August 2025
-HTML Structure & File Setup - 18 August 2025
+HTML Structure & File Setup - 19 August 2025
-Basic Content & Navigation - 20 August 2025
+Basic Content & Navigation - 21 August 2025
 Testing & Debugging - 24 August 2025
 Final Review & Submission - 27 August 2025